-tions to the licence, which were clearly raised out of ossible effects on the young families within the building. de by a gainst the earlier application. emises has been lawfully trading without licensable activities or with activities author rised by TENs up to these hours for many months now.
-The trading of the restaurant has shown that the fear of noise transmission of the residents have not been borne out. who previously objected have not done so this time.
-Indeed, residents the premises have both made 1 11 0 1 oplication, in which they comment that there is less noise 어느 그렇게 되어 하셨다면 하는 사람들은 하는 것이 하는 것이 없는 것이 없는 것이 없는 것이 없는 것이 없다. ious retail unit.
-Notwithstanding the positive comments we are commissioning a noise study by an independent expert.
+genuine concern, including the pos In deed a representation was made However, since that time, the prem ons to the licence, which were clearly raised out of sible effects on the young families within the building. by a gagainst the earlier application. sises has been lawfully trading without licensable sed by TENs up to these hours for many months now. have not been borne out.
+Indeed, residents representations supporting the appl from the restaurant than the previous the previously objected have not done so this time.
+The premises have both made dication, in which they comment that there is less noise us retail unit.
+Notwithstanding the positive comments are commissioning a noise study by an independent